 In traditional, open-chest bypass surgery, a vein is harvested from the patient’s leg or wrist for the graft (the more bypasses which need to be made, the longer the vein must be).
 The patient’s sternum is cut open with a saw and the ribs spread.
 Blood is re-routed through a heart/lung machine to keep oxygenated blood flowing to the patient’s brain and vital organs, and the heart is stopped.
 The surgeon goes to work sewing the re-routed vein to the arteries before and after the blockages, opening up the pathways for blood to flow freely again.
 Recovery for this kind of surgery averages around two months, depending on the general health of the patient.

 A new kind of bypass surgery, called Totally Endoscopic Coronary Artery Bypass (TECAB) Surgery is now being performed at some hospitals.
 This breakthrough surgery utilizes the Da Vinci Surgical System robot which accesses the heart through five finger-tip sized slits in the chest.
 There is no need to saw through the sternum or spread the ribs.
-According to the University of Chicago hospital website, with the Da Vinci Surgical System “The surgeon sits in a console equipped with controls that direct robotic arms to perform the surgery.
+According to the University of Chicago hospital website, with the Da Vinci Surgical System, “The surgeon sits in a console equipped with controls that direct robotic arms to perform the surgery.
 The robotic arms are very agile and work as an extension of the surgeon’s hands.
 A tiny camera attached to the robotic arms gives the surgeon a very detailed, three-dimensional view of the operating space inside the chest.”
-Advantages to this type of surgery include a much shorter recovery time, (according to the same website, “Most patients are back to work and/or other activities within a week, compared to four to eight weeks with open-chest bypass.”), shorter hospital stay, less chance for infection, minimal blood loss, minimal scarring, and it can be performed without stopping the heart.
+Advantages to this type of surgery include a much shorter recovery time, (according to the same website, “Most patients are back to work and/or other activities within a week, compared to four to eight weeks with open-chest bypass.”), shorter hospital stay, less chance for infection, minimal blood loss, minimal scarring, and sometimes, it can be performed without stopping the heart.

 Dr. Vincent Gaudiani, a cardiologist at the California Pacific Medical Center, in his 3-part video series showing a live open-chest bypass, described surgery as “controlled injury that has a therapeutic aim.”
-TECAB would appear to minimize this injury to a great degree.
+TECAB would appear to minimize this injury to a significant degree.

 Angioplasty & Stents